 “The only things that ever came even close to conveying the look and feel of the Factory then, aside from the movies we shot there, were the still photographs Billy took.” – Andy Warhol

 Andy Warhol died on February 22, 1987, Name’s 47th birthday.
 As Name recalled, “I sat in a chair and cried all day.”
 After Warhol’s passing, Warhol’s executor Fred Hughes contacted Name and reminded him that Warhol had saved his silver trunk full of photographs, star charts, books, tarot card decks and everything else he had left behind 17 years prior.
-Vincent Fremont returned the trunk to Name on the order of Warhol’s estate.
-Fremont later recalled that Warhol took extra care to preserve Name’s possessions in his silver trunk for the day they would be returned to him.
+Vincent Fremont returned the property to Name on the order of Warhol’s estate.
+Fremont later recalled that Warhol took extra care to preserve Name’s possessions and silver trunk for the day they would be returned to him.
 Name had found the beat up old steamer trunk in the basement of the Factory’s building in 1964 and had painted it silver.
 After being reunited with his belongings and film from the 1960’s, Name started spending time in the darkroom again and through the 1990s he experimented with different developing techniques, refining his high contrast style he first developed in the 1960s.
+Most, if not all of the prints he produced during this period were 11x14 RC-Type prints.
 Name also began to produce new works of conceptual photography and sculpture and continued to develop his Aerial Canon of Concrete poetry which is based on the vowel system and was, for Name, a way of transforming energy into the form of vocalized sounds which connect back to his days as a drone vocalist in the early 1960s.

 In 1992, The Velvet Underground reunited and Lou Reed invited Name to travel with them on their European tour and take photographs.
 John Cale recalled in his foreword to Billy Name: The Silver Age, “on what would be one of the last meetings with the VU – a European jaunt at the behest of the Cartier Foundation in Paris.
 We traipsed across Paris . . . we could see Billy’s influence on each of us – in my case, I noticed how his keeping close to Lou was part of an exercise in mind reading as he played the role of human tranquilizer for our fraught meetings and meals . . . . it was eventually easy to notice how every time we met without Billy, the trepidation grew and we slipped back into coitus interruptus style of conversation.
 Then Billy would join us and we all relaxed…”

 Several sequences from Name’s 1996 Photo Booth collaboration with artist Blake Boyd.
-Photos courtesy and © Blake Boyd.
+Photos © Blake Boyd

 Name’s books Stills from the Warhol Films, 1992, Factory Foto, 1996 and All Tomorrow’s Parties, 1997.

 In 1996, the Japanese gallery Parco organized an exhibition of Name’s photographs and published a monograph in conjunction with the exhibition titled Factory Foto.
-Inspired by the format of the 1968 Stockholm catalog, the catalogue contains Name’s Factory photographs reproduced on uncoated paper, and whether by accident or by design, the pages easily fall apart from the binding, just like the Stockholm catalogue.
+Inspired by the format of the 1968 Stockholm catalog, the catalogue contains Name’s Factory photographs reproduced on uncoated paper.

-In 1997, frieze, London and D.A.P., New York with generous support of the Arts Council of England published All Tomorrow’s Parties a 143-page monographs featuring Name’s color photography from the 1960s.
+In 1997, frieze, London and D.A.P., New York with generous support of the Arts Council of England published All Tomorrow’s Parties, a monograph featuring Name’s color photography, primarily from 1968.
 The publication also included an essay by Dave Hickey and interview with Name by Collier Schorr.

-Lid magazine issues 4, 14 and 17 with covers by Name.
+Lid magazine issues 4, 14 and 17 with covers by Billy Name.

-In 2004, Name began collaborating with Dagon James as a contributor to James’ newly launched Lid Magazine and would contribute on a regular basis until its final issue, no. 17 in 2014.
-The final issue featured an interview with Name conducted by the magazine’s London editor Dave Brolan, alongside a photographic tribute to his friend Lou Reed who had recently passed away.
-Alongside Name’s tribute to Reed, Lid no. 17 includes tributes from Timothy Greenfield-Sanders, Gerard Malanga, Ross Halfin, Kate Simon and Mick Rock.
-Though Name and James first met in 1996 (introduced by mutual friend and photographer Leee Black Childers) and knew each other socially, they did not start working together until 2004.
+In 2004, Name began collaborating with Dagon James as a contributor to James’ recently launched Lid Magazine and would contribute on a regular basis starting with issue #2 until its final issue, no. 17 in 2014.
+The final issue featured an interview with Name conducted by the magazine’s London editor Dave Brolan, with a photographic tribute to his friend Lou Reed who had recently passed away.

 "I'm very much interested in portraiture, not only of people but of spaces.
 I was interested in using angles to make the structure evident, like looking at form in an abstract painting…" – Billy Name